chla ~ factor(bay_segment):factor(mo) + tn_load:factor(bay_segment)Exploring the Assimilative Capacity of Old Tampa Bay

 Models are created with the following linear model structure in R, where the tn_load variable is the cumulative lag load for different \(n\) lags.

-The models are the same as above except the bay segment term is removed since only OTB is being modeled.
+The model is the same as above except the bay segment term is removed since only OTB is evaluated.

-The cumulative lag model from is specified as:
+The cumulative lag model form is specified as:

 \[ \text{chla}_{t} = \alpha_{t} + \beta \left( \Sigma_{i = I_0}^{I_n} L_{t - i} \right) \]